EdleeDucay/Sticky/README.md

 # Sticky
-Make sticky notes and save them for later!
+Make sticky notes and access them through the web!